Claire El Mouden

 Research Fellow, Department of Zoology

-Favourite thing to do in science Discover connections where no-one else has seen them before.
+Favourite thing to do in my job: Discover connections where no-one else has seen them before.

 I try to figure out what makes humans different from other animals